Florida State Road 17: Glades County Road 17

 Glades County Road 17 is also named Detjen's Dairy Road.
 The road is a former section of SR 17 It begins at US 27 (SR 25) somewhere south of the Glades-Highlands County Line, immediately branching off to the northwest to cross the South Central Florida Express railroad line.
 This section of the road is the only one signed as a county road.
 The rest of Detjen's Dairy Road continuing as an unmarked road through the Glades-Highlands County Line.
 Just before the intersection with Quarters Road, the road curves from the northwest to the northeast.
 The road ends at CR 731 in Venus west of another railroad crossing with the South Central Florida Express railroad line.

 Highlands County Road 17

 Highlands County Road 17 has three different locations within the county, many of which are considered to be former segments of SR 17.
 The first is named "Old State Highway 8," and is almost entirely unmarked.
-It runs from CR 731 near Venus to US 27 (SR 25) south of the town limits of Lake Placid on the east bank of the lake that bares the name of the town.
+It runs from CR 731 near Venus to US 27 (SR 25) south of the town limits of Lake Placid on the east bank of the lake that bears the name of the town.